mra9776/saving_privates_bike/README.md

 9. Avoiding number Ids

-   In order to achieve this requirement we're going to use Internal hibernate UUID.
+   In order to achieve this requirement we're going to use Internal Hibernate's UUID.
 This item makes sure each value is random and unique.

 10. This project's Issues